NickDJM/accessible-menu/docs/classes/BaseMenu.md

 ### baseMenu.currentChild : <code>number</code>
 The index of the currently selected menu item in the menu.

-- Attempting to set a value < -1 will set the currentChild to -1.
+- Attempting to set a value < -1 will set the `currentChild` to -1.
-- Attempting to set a value >= the number of menu items will set the currentChild to the number of menu items - 1.
+- Attempting to set a value >= the number of menu items will set the `currentChild` to the number of menu items - 1.

-If the current menu has a parent menu _and_ the menu's current event is "mouse", The parent menu will have it's current child updated as well to help with transitioning between mouse and keyboard naviation.
+If the current menu has a parent menu _and_ the menu's current event is `"mouse"`, The parent menu will have it's current child updated as well to help with transitioning between mouse and keyboard naviation.